La línea JR Yamanote - Parte 2

-This area, also known as Baba, is a trendy student area, located close to Waseda University, Gakushuin University, and several other vocational and training schools.
-There are many bookstores, cheap bars, and izakayas (Japanese drinking establishments, which also serve food).
+This area, also known as Baba, is a trendy student area located close to Waseda University, Gakushuin University, and several other vocational and training schools.
+There are many bookstores, cheap bars, and izakayas (Japanese drinking establishments that also serve food).

-It is also home to the famous Astro Boy, a famous Manga series first published in 1952, created by Osamu Tezuka.
+It is also home to the famous Astro Boy, a manga series first published in 1952, created by Osamu Tezuka.

 One of the smaller stations of the Yamanote Line, with just one island platform.
 To the right of the station is the Gakushuin University campus, and on the left is a busy shopping street with a wide variety of shops and restaurants.

 This is the working person's Tokyo and is filled with shopping malls and department stores, notably Seibu and Tobu, two of the country's largest department stores.
 It's also rich with Izakayas, bars, and other restaurants, along with pockets of quieter, residential streets.